-- An assignment does not change the Determining Life (Lives).
-The Traditional Death Benefit and Quarterly Value Death Benefit are only available on the death of a Determining Life.
-If you assign the Contract and the Determining Life (Lives) are no longer an Owner (or Annuitant if the Owner is a non-individual) the Traditional Death Benefit or Quarterly Value Death Benefit may not be available and your Beneficiary(s) will only receive the Contract Value. - An assignment does not change the Covered Person(s) for Contracts with Income Protector or Income Focus.
+If you have Income Protector or Income Focus, an assignment does not change the Covered Person(s).
 Following an assignment or change of ownership/Annuitant/Beneficiary, if all Covered Persons no longer have the required relationship as stated under "Covered Person(s)" in this section (Owner, Annuitant or sole Beneficiary) your selected benefit and any lifetime payments end.
 Any existing Contract assignment must be removed before you begin receiving lifetime payments.
 We may make exceptions to the removal of a Contract assignment in order to comply with applicable law.
 This means that Lifetime Plus Payments or Income Focus Payments may end even if the Covered Person is still alive.